g2f1/Hackmyvm-walkthroughs/HMVLabs/Hades/README.md

     ## ES ##
     La usuaria daphne nos dijo una vez: Gemini? gem-evil.hmv?
 WTF?

-googling `gemini` and digging deeper and escaping information about `gemini model from google`.
+googling `gemini` and digging deeper to escape information about `gemini model from google`.
 I found out that Gemini is an application-layer internet communication protocol for accessing remote documents that uses port **1965** and similar to HTTP.

 When scanning the target for open ports, I identified **1965**, which confirmed that the machine is running the **Gemini protocol**.